Student Wellbeing

 Mr James Norris

-Natalie Fergusson (Monday and Thursday)
+Ms Natalie Fergusson

 The school Medical Centre is open from 8.30 am till 3.30 pm.
 Students can walk in during recess and lunch.
 Students coming during class or between classes need a note in their diaries from their teacher.
 Students who injure themselves or become unwell will be sent to the Medical Centre where appropriate first aid will be given.
 Students should not contact parents if they are unwell.
 The correct procedure is to see the First Aid Officer first.